fooyin/fooyin/README.md

 <img src="data/images/layouts.gif" width="750" style="vertical-align:middle">
 </p>

-In addition to being a music player, Fooyin also includes a *Layout Editing Mode*, which enables every aspect of the UI to be changed or removed.
+In addition to being a music player, Fooyin also includes a *Layout Editing Mode*, which allows every aspect of the UI to be changed or removed.

 <p align="center">
 <img src="data/images/editing.png" width="750" style="vertical-align:middle">